U53RW4R3/RemoteKeyStrokes/README.md

 #### Is it strictly only for graphical remote desktops (i.e. RDP, VNC, etc)?

 Not necessarily.
-I made it possible for remote terminals such as, Telnet since it lacks it's a feature to transfer files.
+I made it possible for remote consoles such as, Telnet since it lacks a feature to transfer files.

 #### Can I use the techniques for my project or other tradecraft for my own arsenal?